Why a video light matters?

 The power solution of a luminaire in video determines the application versatility of it.
 For those who need to shoot outside for a long time, portable lights with large battery capacity are preferred.

-Size and weight also matter because it determines the portability of the fixture for video recording.
-For vloggers and common users, pocket light which features great portability is a good option in daily video recording.
+Size and weight also matter because it determines the portability of the light for YouTube video recording.
+For vloggers and common users, handheld photography light which features great portability is a good option in daily video recording.
 It is so lightweight that it can be carried around effortlessly.
-For more information about this portable fixture, see COLBOR PL Series.

 The features mentioned above are not equally important.
 Knowing the basics of fixtures and your core needs make it easier to select the best lighting equipment for video.